Friday, April 27, 2012

 Nan’s Quick Pizza – Shrimp & Roasted Corn

 (This is part of our series of Boboli recipes.
 While we do like to make pizza dough, for easy but wonderful weekday dinners it is hard to beat a premade pizza crust.
 Other brands are popping up in your local grocery store, and worth trying.
-We also like to use premade flatbreads, or naan.
-Recipes are great but the advantage to having a Boboli handy is your ability to salvage leftovers from your fridge, allowing you to be creative and frugal at once!)
+We also like to use premade flatbreads or naan.
+Handmade dough is great but the advantage of having a Boboli handy is your ability to salvage leftovers from your fridge, allowing you to be creative and frugal at once!)

 Sadly, this particular pizza is no more...